 This is an informal title used for boys and men that are younger than yourself.

 - chan: (for example Megumi-chan)

-This is an informal title used for young children and very close friends or family members.
+This is an informal title used for young children and close friends or family members.

 - sensei: (for example Sato-sensei)

-This is a title used for teachers, doctors and other people with a higher education and from whom you receive a service or instructions.
+This is a title used for teachers, doctors and other people with a higher education.

 Seimei handan or name diagnosis is a type of fortune telling concerning names.
 Its theories center around the number of strokes that are required to write the characters of a name.
 (Note that there is a defined number of strokes for every Japanese character).